mobile app bar

 Oct 31, 2025; Avondale, Arizona, USA; NASCAR Truck Series driver Corey Heim (11) during the NASCAR Truck Series Championship race at Phoenix Raceway.

-The Tricon Garage driver summed it up, saying, “I think the trucks are probably the most similar to Cup cars.
+“I think the trucks are probably the most similar to Cup cars.
 I’ve driven all three.
 From a vehicle perspective, I think it definitely resonates the most when you’re trying to develop to be a hopeful Cup driver like myself.
-Xfinity is great, too.”
+Xfinity is great, too,” the Tricon Garage driver said.

-Heim didn’t downplay Xfinity’s value but stressed the contrast.
+Heim didn’t downplay Xfinity’s value, though.
 “You’re comparing apples to oranges at the same time.
 You race a lot more on the Xfinity side.
 They’re a little tougher to drive at the end of the day.
 When you want to go Cup racing, you have to come to the truck,” he added.

-The Truck Series regularly attracts Cup veterans who drop down for select starts, giving young drivers a firsthand look at what it takes to compete at the sport’s highest level.
-That exposure sharpens their racecraft, tests their mental toughness, and offers a front-row education in aggression and precision.
+The Truck Series regularly attracts Cup veterans who make select starts, giving young drivers a firsthand look at what it takes to compete at the sport’s highest level.
+That exposure sharpens the racecraft of aspiring drivers, tests their mental toughness, and offers a front-row education in aggression and precision.

-With NASCAR’s latest rule change allowing Cup regulars with more than three years of experience to run up to ten Xfinity and eight Truck races per season, the developmental ladder is about to get even steeper and more valuable.
+With NASCAR’s latest rule change allowing Cup regulars with more than three years of experience to run up to 10 Xfinity and eight Truck races per season, the developmental ladder is about to get even steeper.

-Beyond the racing itself, the Truck Series functions as a full-scale apprenticeship.
-Development programs like NASCAR’s Drive for Diversity use it as a training ground for driving and for the business of being a professional athlete.
-Media relations, sponsorship dealings, and brand management, off-track responsibilities that can make or break a career, are taught just as heavily as lap times.
+Beyond racing, the Truck Series functions as a full-scale apprenticeship, too.
+Development programs like NASCAR’s Drive for Diversity use it as a training ground for drivers, molding them as professional racers.
+Media relations, sponsorship dealings, and brand management, off-track responsibilities that can make or break a career, are taught just as heavily as lap times in the program.

-Many teams in the series maintain direct ties to powerhouse Cup organizations, giving drivers access to better equipment, elite coaching, and championship-level pit crews.
+Many teams in the Truck Series maintain direct ties to powerhouse Cup organizations.
+This gives drivers access to better equipment, elite coaching, and championship-level pit crews.

 About the author